Education in Spain: Preschool education

 Preescolar or Educación Infantil is encouraged for children under the age of six.
 There are two cycles of preschool which are divided by age; 0–3 years old and 3–6 years old.

 The first cycle is often held in daycare centers or preschools, escuela infantil colloquially guardería, and most of the time it is not free for pupils, although some city councils offer scholarships for their public preschool centers with limited places.

 The second cycle is free for all pupils enrolled in public schools that offer Educación Infantil (early childhood education), and is often held in Centro de Educación Infantil y Primaria, colloquially Colegio.
 The second cycle of preschool in public schools focus in on emotional development, movement and control of body habits, communication and language, and positive body image.
 The documents required for public registration include proof of residence, passport or residence card, or child's birth certificate, and, in some areas, proof of the child's vaccinations and a medical certificate of health.

 Primary educations

-Primaria or Educación Primaria, consists of six years, structured as three cycles, from first grade through sixth grade.